mylittletony/mylittletony.github.io/_posts/2016-11-28-case-study-f1.markdown

 <div class="case-study-post mdl-cell mdl-cell--9-col mdl-shadow--1dp">
 <a href="/casestudies/">< Back to Case Studies</a>
-<h1>F1 Consultancy Integrates Xirrus with Cucumber</h1>
+<h1>F1 Consultancy Integrates Xirrus with CT WiFi</h1>
 <p>The F1 Consultancy team were looking for guest access integration for events with thousands of users.
-They chose Cucumber to ensure everything would run seamlessly.
+They chose CT WIFi to ensure everything would run seamlessly.
 Here’s what Mark had to say.</p>

 <hr>